kinecosystem/xdrparser/README.md

 ## Compatibility
 * Python >= 3.4
-* Tested on Linux and Mac OS, should work on Windows as well.
+* Tested on Linux, Mac OS, and Windows.

 ## Installation